tower-hill-school/cs/curriculum/index.md

 Recognizing that upper school students arrive in the computer science classroom with a diversity of experience and background, the three computer science courses - _Introduction to Computer Science_, _Computer Science_, and _Advanced Computer Science Principles_ are designed to allow students to progress through the core curriculum following the path that is best for them.

-See the [courses page](courses) for more information about the material covered in each course.
+See the [courses page](courses) for more information about the courses and the material covered in each.

-**NOTE: In 2020-21, _Computer Science_ and _Advanced Computer Science Principles_ are being offered as a combined course entitled _Advanced Computer Science_.**

 ## Core Curriculum